 Work experience

-References: Prof. Dr. William Barry.
+Reference: Prof. Dr. William Barry.

 References: Dr. Andrea Weber, Dr. Alissa Melinger and Prof. Dr. Matthew Crocker.